-Warren Buffet visits metro to announce new Geico service center, 500 new jobs in Lenexa
+Warren Buffet visits metro to announce new GEICO service center, 500 new jobs in Lenexa

 Colyer said the company's decision to expand in Lenexa brings a $10 million investment in the area.

-Geico, owned by Omaha-based Berkshire Hathaway, is renovating a 55,000-square-foot building off Renner Road for its service center.
+GEICO, owned by Omaha-based Berkshire Hathaway, is renovating a 55,000-square-foot building off Renner Road for its service center.

-Buffet said Lenexa beat out other cities, including his hometown of Omaha, to bring Geico to the metro.
+Buffet said Lenexa beat out other cities, including his hometown of Omaha, to bring GEICO to the metro.
 Lenexa`s low cost of living, central location in the Midwest and, most importantly, its friendly people helped seal this business deal.

 “We hire friendly people.
 You don't train them that way.
 You train them in skills, but it's of enormous importance,” Buffet said.